Materialists love to diss Earthlings. They're constantly reminding us that we're nothing special in the great scheme of

 He WILL not be shaking hands with what the good doctor is pleased to call "the doubtful habitues of that joint, you know, Ted Jennings and the rest of those beach bums," (though of course this harsh analysis is always uttered sotto voce, just loud enough to result in the instant knitting of his wife's eyebrows into what Fauci once confidentially described to me as "two big black pinball paddles," leaving me to ask myself afterwards, however: was I more embarrassed for myself or for Dr. Fauci?
 Not only was it an awkward simile, but it was just so unbecoming of the man.
 I guess one should never get too close to greatness -- especially when said greatness is at the local bar tossing back schnapps.)

 He WILL be square dancing.

-He will NOT be entering a mosh pit, no matter how many shouts he hears of, "Go, Tony!
+He will NOT be entering a mosh pit, no matter how feverishly exhorted he may be to "Go, Tony!
 Go, Tony!"